Morocco: Infrastructure

 According to the Global Competitiveness Report of 2019, Morocco Ranked 32nd in the world in terms of Roads, 16th in Sea, 45th in Air and 64th in Railways.
 This gives Morocco the best infrastructure rankings in the African continent.

-Modern infrastructure development, such as ports, airports, and rail links, is a top government priority.
 To meet the growing domestic demand, the Moroccan government invested more than $15 billion from 2010 to 2015 in upgrading its basic infrastructure.

-Morocco has one of the best road systems on the continent.
-Over the past 20 years, the government has built approximately 1770 kilometers of modern roads, connecting most major cities via toll expressways.
-The Moroccan Ministry of Equipment, Transport, Logistics, and Water aims to build an additional 3380 kilometers of expressway and 2100 kilometers of highway by 2030, at an expected cost of $9.6 billion.
-It focuses on linking the southern provinces, notably the cities of Laayoune and Dakhla to the rest of Morocco.
+Morocco also has the largest port in Africa and the Mediterranean, Tanger-Med, which is ranked the 18th in the world with a handling capacity of over 9 million containers.
+It is situated in the Tangier free economic zone and serves as a logistics hub for Africa and the world.

-In 2014, Morocco began the construction of the first high-speed railway system in Africa linking the cities of Tangiers and Casablanca.
-It was inaugurated in 2018 by the King following over a decade of planning and construction by Moroccan national railway company ONCF.
+In 2014, Morocco began the construction of the first high-speed railway system in Africa linking the cities of Tangier and Casablanca.
+It was inaugurated in 2018 by the King following over a decade of planning and construction by Moroccan national railway company Office National des Chemins de Fer (ONCF).
 It is the first phase of what is planned to eventually be a 1,500 kilometeres (930 mi) high-speed rail network in Morocco.
 An extension of the line to Marrakesh is already being planned.

-Morocco also has the largest port in Africa and the Mediterranean called Tanger-Med, which is ranked the 18th in the world with a handling capacity of over 9 million containers.
-It is situated in the Tangiers free economic zone and serves as a logistics hub for Africa and the world.
+The Moroccan Ministry of Equipment, Transport and Logistics aims to build an additional 3,380 kilometers of expressway and 2,100 kilometers of highway by 2030 with SNCF; the project came at an expected cost of US$9.6 billion.
+The project also involved purchasing 18 high-speed trains and 150 multi-service trains.

 Energy

 In 2008, about 56% of Morocco's electricity supply was provided by coal.
 However, as forecasts indicate that energy requirements in Morocco will rise 6% per year between 2012 and 2050, a new law passed encouraging Moroccans to look for ways to diversify the energy supply, including more renewable resources.
 The Moroccan government has launched a project to build a solar thermal energy power plant and is also looking into the use of natural gas as a potential source of revenue for Morocco's government.

 Morocco has embarked upon the construction of large solar energy farms to lessen dependence on fossil fuels, and to eventually export electricity to Europe.

-On 17 April 2022, Rabat- Moroccan agency for solar energy (Masen) and the ministry of energy transition and sustainable development announced the launch of phase one of the mega project Nor II solar energy plant which is a multi-site solar energy project with a total capacity set at 400 megawatts (MN).
+On 17 April 2022, Rabat-Moroccan agency for solar energy (Masen) and the ministry of energy transition and sustainable development announced the launch of phase one of the mega project Nor II solar energy plant which is a multi-site solar energy project with a total capacity set at 400 megawatts (MN).